 Rule 100.
 Coordination of cases pending in district court and juvenile court.

-(a)(1) of a case in which a party or the party's child is a party to or the subject of a petition or order involving child custody, child support or parent time;
+(a)(1) of a case in which a party or the party's child is a party to or the subject of a petition or order involving child support, parent time, or child custody, including minor guardianship, adoption, or any similar child custody case;

 (a)(2) of a criminal or delinquency case in which a party or the party's child is a defendant or respondent;